Nine-week Phlebotomy Certification Program

 No previous medical experience is required.
 Participants must be 18 or older with the minimal education being a high school diploma or GED.
-Clearance must be given from Dept of Health Caregiver Criminal History Background Screening (CCHBS).
+Background Check/Clearance must be given from Dept of Health Caregiver Criminal History Background Screening (CCHBS).
 All immunizations need to be up-to-date prior to clinical rotations in the laboratory.

 Dress code, background checks, and immunization requirements will be covered in the first two weeks of class.